Simple daily disciplines – little productive actions, repeated consistently over time – add up to the difference between failure and success.

 – Jeff Olson, The Slight Edge

-That’s why it’s important to pause and think about whether your habits are helpful or not.
+That’s exactly why it’s important to stop and think about whether your habits are helpful or not.

 - Related: How to Plan Your Best Year Ever